Australian PM to inaugurate French work in lucrative DCNS submarines deal

 A removal of trade barriers would be a boon to Australian exporters, including its growing services sector which did business with Europe to the value of $10.4 billion in 2015–16.

-(Reporting by Harry Pearl)
+Reporting by Harry Pearl